Skip to main content

 Action status

-You can read the action status at any point in time.
-The status object is immutable, so it will always reflect the state of the action at the time you read it.
+You can read the action status at any time, while the action is running, and after it finishes.
+However, since the status object is immutable, it always shows the state of the action at the moment you read it:

 var action = MyAction();